MicrosoftDocs/visualstudio-docs/subscriptions/vs-azure-community.md

 - Have a question about Visual Studio IDE, Azure DevOps Services or other Visual Studio products or services?
 Visit [Visual Studio Support](https://visualstudio.microsoft.com/support/).

 ## Next steps
-Did you know that many Visual Studio subscriptions come with Azure credits?
+Did you know that many Visual Studio subscriptions come with Azure DevTest individual credit?
 Learn how to [activate](vs-azure.md) yours.